-The current outlook for 2023
+The outlook for contracting in 2024

-At the start of 2023, the outlook is challenging for would-be contractors.
-The April 2021 IR35 reforms have made the process of contracting more arduous – for all parties in the recruitment chain.
-The legislation has shrunk the contracting market, and reduced the number of ‘outside-IR35’ contracts available.
+The April 2021 IR35 reforms made the process of contracting more arduous – for all parties in the recruitment chain.
+The legislation has shrunk the contracting market and reduced the number of ‘outside-IR35’ contracts available.

 1. Is contracting for you?